FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Tanzania's state-owned carrier said it would postpone its maiden flights to China.
 It had planned to begin charter flights to China in February.
 AMERICAN AIRLINES

-American Airlines said it will cancel flights to Beijing and Shanghai starting Jan.
-31, and run through March 27, though it will continue to fly to Hong Kong.
+American Airlines said it would cancel flights to Beijing and Shanghai starting Jan.
+31, and run through March 27, though it would continue to fly to Hong Kong.
 BRITISH AIRWAYS

 BA said on Jan.
-30 it had cancelled all flights to mainland China for a month.
+30 it had canceled all flights to mainland China for a month.
 CATHAY PACIFIC AIRWAYS

 Hong Kong's Cathay Pacific said it would progressively reduce capacity to and from mainland China by 50% or more from Jan.
 30 to the end of March.
 DELTA AIR LINES